 - Unofficial transcripts from all graduate-level degrees

-Successful applicants will be notified of the outcome of their applications in February 2018 and a public announcement will be made by March/April 2018.
+Successful applicants will be notified of the outcome of their applications in February 2021; a public announcement will be made by April 2021.

-The fellowships will be subject to all rules and regulations of Columbia University.
-All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+This search is subject to all rules and regulations of Columbia University.
+All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 - As the COVID-19 Pandemic is an evolving concern around the world, these expectations guidelines are subject to change.